Andlibmehndi/Social-Network/README.md

 # Django RESTful API

 Project is using 3rd party package api call.
-Create account on (https://www.abstractapi.com/) and replace your api keys in  env file
+Create account on <a href="https://www.abstractapi.com/" target="_blank">https://www.abstractapi.com</a> and replace your api keys in  env file.

 ### **Steps To run run project**
 Env template present in repo just rename to env